perezyaneh/fast-food-app/README.md

 ## Prerequisites

-List any software or dependencies that need to be installed before the project can be used.
+Dependencies that need to be installed before the project can be used.

 ```bash
 - Node.js